farisachugthai/ipython/docs/source/index.rst

-* A `Jupyter <https://jupyter.org/>`_ kernel to work with Python code in Jupyter notebooks and other interactive frontends.
+* A `Jupyter <https://jupyter.org/>`_ kernel to work with Python code in Jupyter notebooks and other interactive front-ends.

 Features
 ========